Herbalife Nutrition (NYSE:HLF) Releases FY 2021 Earnings Guidance

-Herbalife Nutrition (NYSE:HLF) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $4.700-$5.100 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.930.
+Herbalife Nutrition (NYSE:HLF) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $4.700-$5.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.930.
 The company issued revenue guidance of $6.01 billion-$6.23 billion, compared to the consensus revenue estimate of $6.19 billion.Herbalife Nutrition also updated its Q3 2021 guidance to EPS.

-Several research firms have weighed in on HLF.
-Zacks Investment Research cut shares of Herbalife Nutrition from a buy rating to a hold rating in a research report on Friday.
-B. Riley assumed coverage on shares of Herbalife Nutrition in a research report on Tuesday, June 29th.
-They set a buy rating and a $70.00 price target for the company.
+Herbalife Nutrition (NYSE:HLF) last issued its earnings results on Tuesday, August 3rd.
+The company reported $1.52 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.25 by $0.27.
+Herbalife Nutrition had a negative return on equity of 51.15% and a net margin of 8.41%.
+On average, equities research analysts predict that Herbalife Nutrition will post 4.91 EPS for the current fiscal year.

-In related news, Director John Tartol sold 5,000 shares of the company’s stock in a transaction dated Monday, May 24th.
-The shares were sold at an average price of $51.62, for a total transaction of $258,100.00.
-Following the completion of the sale, the director now owns 303,606 shares of the company’s stock, valued at $15,672,141.72.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO John O. Agwunobi bought 5,200 shares of the company’s stock in a transaction dated Thursday, August 5th.
-The stock was bought at an average cost of $48.19 per share, with a total value of $250,588.00.
-The disclosure for this purchase can be found here.
-1.49% of the stock is owned by insiders.
+In related news, CEO John O. Agwunobi purchased 5,200 shares of the firm’s stock in a transaction dated Thursday, August 5th.
+The stock was bought at an average price of $48.19 per share, with a total value of $250,588.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director John Tartol sold 5,000 shares of the stock in a transaction dated Monday, May 24th.
+The shares were sold at an average price of $51.62, for a total value of $258,100.00.
+Following the completion of the sale, the director now directly owns 303,606 shares of the company’s stock, valued at approximately $15,672,141.72.
+The disclosure for this sale can be found here.
+1.49% of the stock is owned by corporate insiders.

 Herbalife Nutrition Company Profile